Skip to content

 Event Title

-Define the event name for alarm triggering conditions; you can use preset template variables.
+Defines the event name for alarm trigger conditions; can use pre-set template variables.

-Note: In the latest version, the monitor name will be automatically generated after entering the event title.
-There may be inconsistencies between the monitor names and event titles in older monitors.
-For a better experience, please synchronize to the latest version as soon as possible.
+In the latest version, the monitor name will be automatically generated after entering the event title.
+In older monitors, there may be inconsistencies between the monitor name and the event title, so it is recommended to synchronize them to the latest version.

 Event Content

 Monitors will automatically generate jump links based on the detection metrics in the detection configuration.
 You can adjust filtering conditions and time ranges after inserting the link.
-This is usually a fixed link prefix that contains the current domain name and workspace ID; you can also choose to customize the jump link.
+Generally, it is a fixed link address prefix that contains the current domain name and workspace ID; you can also choose to customize the jump link.

-Among these, if you need to insert a link to a dashboard, based on the above logic, you also need to supplement the dashboard's ID and name, and adjust view variables and time ranges as needed.
+Among these, if you need to insert a link to jump to the dashboard, based on the above logic, you will also need to supplement the dashboard's ID and name, and adjust view variables and time ranges as needed.

 Custom Advanced Settings

-You can add associated logs or error stacks in the event content through advanced settings to view contextual data when abnormalities occur:
+Through advanced settings, you can add associated logs or error stacks to the event content to view contextual data when an anomaly occurs.

 Query:

-For example, get a log message with index default:
+For example, get a log message with an index of default:

 {% set dql_data = DQL("L::RE(`.*`):(`message`) { `index` = 'default' } LIMIT 1") %}